kashishshah07/xbee_c_library/README.md

 # XBee C Library

 ### Overview
 This library provides a framework for interfacing with XBee modules using an XBee Library API that abstracts AT commands and API frames.
-It supports multiple platforms including Unix, STM32, RP2350, and EFM32.
+It supports multiple platforms including Arduino, Unix, STM32, RP2350, and EFM32.

 ### Currently Supported XBees
 - XBee LR (LoRaWAN)